Growing borophene on metal substrates: a theoretical study of the role of oxygen on Al(111): Oxidation of the B/A l (111) interface

 \subsection{Structural prediction in the presence of oxygen}

 In order to study the tendency of oxygen and borophene to combine at an aluminum surface, we perform several genetic structural optimizations starting from different initial configurations mimicking different experimental conditions.
 In the following, we will sometimes refer to each one of these initial configurations as to a \emph{setup}.
 In all cases we seek the lowest-energy configuration accessible from a given setup for a given stoichiometry, without, at this stage, accounting for any thermal or kinetic effects, such as temperature or the different partial pressures of the elements being adsorbed from the gas phase.
 Three qualitatively different setups are considered in the structural exploration, leading to the structures illustrated in Fig. \ref{fig:p-all}.
+The surface coverage, expressed in monolayer (ML), is defined here as the ratio between the number of adsorbed atoms (boron, oxygen) with respect to the number of Al atoms of the terminal substrate layer (in initial configuration) per unit cell.

 First, we suppose the aluminum surface to be passivated by pre-exposure to oxygen, corresponding to different O:Al re-coverages (a-1: \sfrac{1}{2} ML; a-2: \sfrac{3}{4} ML, and a-3: 1 ML).
 Boron atoms are then allowed to form the most stable configuration on top of these oxidized substrates (we refer the reader to Appendix \ref{app:comp} for details on the calculations).
 This setup mimicks the effects of oxygen passivation of the aluminum substrate on borophene formation, and also sheds light onto the possible formation of honeycomb structure on aluminum oxide.
 The trend with respect to increasing oxygen concentration is clear: with higher oxygen coverage the topmost aluminum atoms tend to bind preferably to oxygen and boron atoms are increasingly decoupled from the oxidized substrate.
 However they tend to form triangular bonds, forming $\alpha$, $\chi_3$, and $\beta_{12}$ structures rather than the honeycomb polymorph.
 As mentioned earlier, although these structures can be considered as energetically stable, the polymorph actually observed in an experiment will depend on the specific pressure/temperature growth conditions, as discussed in Sec. \ref{sec:thermo}.